Skip to content

 Parameter Description

-• column: The database field name or the field name using a Lambda expression.
+• column: The database column name or field name using a Lambda expression.

 • val1: The first value corresponding to the field name, representing the start value of the NOT BETWEEN condition.